tmalsburg/helm-bibtex/README.md

 The command `helm-bibtex` starts a new search.
 It is recommended to bind it to a convenient key for quick access.
 For filtering the following fields are used: author, title, year, and entry-type.
 Regular expressions can be used as search terms.
 Example searches:

-Everything ever published by Keith Rayner:
+Everything ever published by Janet Fodor:

     janet fodor